alecclewis/Botany-563-final/notebook-log.md

 To convert my aligned Phylip files into different formats, I utilized a format converter available at http://phylogeny.lirmm.fr/phylo_cgi/data_converter.cgi.
 This online tool facilitated the conversion of my aligned files into both Fasta and Nexus formats.
 The resulting aligned MAFFT fasta files can now be found within the data_clean folder of the Botany-563-Final directory.

+Distance and Parsimony:

+After aligning the DNA sequences, I chose to construct distance and parsimony trees with R Studio.
+This approach took into consideration the estimated evolutionary distances and the minimum number of DNA changes.
+The rationale behind choosing R Studio for this task was its versatility, offering users a range of options to generate a phylogenetic tree that aligns with their data.
+Notably, R Studio provides an array of algorithms, granting us the freedom to select the most suitable ones when crafting our distance and parsimony trees.
+Having R Studio already downloaded for a previous class, I installed the packages through the command "install.packages("adegenet", dep=TRUE)" followed by "install.packages("phangorn", dep=TRUE)".
+Having successfully integrated these packages, I used the code "library(ape)", "library(adegenet)", and "library(phangorn)" to load them.
+Then, I imported my data utilizing the code
+"dna <- fasta2DNAbin(file="COII_data.fasta.txt")".

+Maximum Likelihood:

+Installing iqtree:
+I installed iqtree software from http://www.iqtree.org, which can be run by typing iqtree in the command line of the terminal.